Algiras/Miserable/blog/src/content/blog/2025-01-29-the-aesthetic-of-neglect.md

 :::

 > "Soap is the enemy of the solitary soul.
 Scents and stains are the only true friends of the Maven."

----

-*This post is part of the "Miserable" series—a satirical guide to failing at life with style.
-For more recipes for disaster, check out the full collection at [miserable.cloud](https://miserable.cloud/).*